jeffarese/recursync/README.md

 # Usage
 `python rSubsync.py --lang xx --path /path`
 Only the `lang` is required.
-It needs to match the lang specified on your subtitle files, so
+It needs to match the lang specified on your subtitle files, so:

-If your subtitles are named like: `subtitle.en.srt` the lang need to be `en`.
+If your subtitles are named like:
+`subtitle.en.srt`
+the lang needs to be
+`en`.

 # Example usage
 Having: